Letter from Reuben Hedlock, 10 April 1846

 Excerpt:

 for Quebec on which I Expect to send about 600 passengers.
-I have established about 15 good gents in Ireland and have Received many passenger from them and although our business is in its infancy it Bids fair to become great when the Joint Stock Company comes into apperation and with the Blessings of God we shall be able to own ships and convoy home the poor Saints to Zion and Reere a Kingdom to his Honor & glory and were it not the satisfaction that I am laboring ...
+I have established about 15 good gents in Ireland and have Recie[ve]d many passenger from them and although our Business is in its infancy it Bids fair to become great when the Joint Stock Company comes into apperration and with the Blessings of God we shall be able to own ships and convoy home the poor Saints to Zion and Reere a Kingdom to his Honor & glory and were it not the satisfaction that I am laboring in so ...

 • Page 7